 - The winners of the first Martha Trescott Prize are Laura Ettinger, Nicole Conroy & William Barr II for their article “What Late-Career and Retired Women Engineers Tell Us: Gender Challenges in Historical Context,” Engineering Studies, 11:3 (2019) 217-242.

 The Samuel Eleazar and Rose Tartakow Levinson Prize was not awarded.

-Please note that due to the Covid-19 situation the Edelstein Prize, the Sally Hacker Prize, and the Dibner Award have been postponed until 2021.
-Also, the Robinson Prize will not be awarded in 2020.
+Please note that due to the Covid-19 situation the Edelstein Prize, the Sally Hacker Prize, and the Dibner Award were postponed until 2021.
+Also, the Robinson Prize was not be awarded in 2020.
 The next bi-annual Ferguson Prize will be awarded in 2021.